georgepatterson2002/school-database-ui/README.md

 # school-database-ui

-This repository contains the SQL schema and associated scripts for the `SchoolDB` database.
+This repository contains the SQL schema and associated scripts for the `SchoolDB` database which can be used to inspect tables and run custom queries.
 The schema is designed to manage information for a school database, including students, professors, classes, departments, and buildings.
 It also includes triggers to enforce data integrity and constraints.

 ## Features